Frank Lawrence Owsley: Plain Folk of the Old South

-After 1940, Owsley and his wife Harriet Chappell Owsley pioneered what came to be called the "new social history".
+After 1940, Frank and Harriet Owsley pioneered what came to be called the "new social history".
 They studied the historical demography of the South and social mobility and produced a history called Plain Folk of the Old South (1949).
 Historian Vernon Burton described it as "one of the most influential works on Southern history ever written."
 The Owsleys culled data from federal census returns, tax and trial records, and local government documents and wills.
 In Plain Folk, they argued that Southern society was not dominated by planter aristocrats, but that yeoman farmers played a significant role.
 The religion, language, and culture of white common people created a democratic "plain folk" society, Owsley argued.

 Plain Folk of the Old South was an answer to liberal historians' emphasis on the dominance of the planter class's social and political control of the South.
 Owsley regarded the future of American civilization as dependent on the survival of southern regionalism and agrarian values.
 The book depicts a complex social structure in the South, one featuring a large middle class of yeoman farmers and not just wealthy planters and poor whites.
 He argues that the South was devoted to republican values generally and was not locked into race and slavery.
 Owsley believed the Civil War's causes were rooted in both North and South.

 In rejecting the Lost Cause of the Confederacy and the New South's romantic legends, Owsley sought to uncover a "real" South, what he called the plain folk.
 He characterized the postwar South as made up of a broad class of yeoman farmers, between poor blacks, many of whom were sharecroppers in a kind of debt bondage, and poor whites at one end, and large plantation owners at the opposite end of the economic spectrum.
 Owsley asserted that the real South was liberal, American, and Jeffersonian, not radical or reactionary.

 Critics suggested Owsley was a reactionary defender of the Confederacy who was attempting to rewrite the past to preserve white Southern culture, and that he overemphasized the size of the Southern landholding middle class, while excluding the large class of poor white southerners who owned neither land nor slaves.
 Further, they suggested Owsley's theory assumed that too much commonality in shared economic interests united Southern farmers, and asserted that he did not fully assess the vast difference between the planters' commercial agriculture and the yeoman's subsistence farming.

 Biographer Priscilla Roberts argues that his work on Plain Folk of the Old South: